There are three kinds of criticism

 *

-When you receive friendly criticism relax, do not be defensive.
+When you observe that you receive friendly criticism wait and listen, do not be defensive.
 Care to understand that it is custom-made for you, it takes your side, it is expressed in your presence and normally in private.
-It works for you.
-It is a gift of prudence.
-It is the ferment of new ideas, the challenge to do things better, to do more, a “success factor”.
+It works for you, it does not intend to judge you.
+It is a gift.
+It is a “success factor”.
 You start something, you face something new or you struggle to keep up.
 Friendly criticism is then a spring of courage, steering and energy.
 Without it you are in the dark.
 You feed on it to go on and keep on track.
-You count on it to know what to expect, without bad surprises.
+You count on it to find out what to expect, without bad surprises.
 The mirror held to you by trusted ones improves you life.
 Quality life is nourished with friendly criticism.

 *

-When you receive friendly criticism relax, do not be defensive.
+When you observe that you receive friendly criticism wait and listen, do not be defensive.
 Care to understand that it is custom-made for you, it takes your side, it is expressed in your presence and normally in private.
-It works for you.
-It is a gift of prudence.
-It is the ferment of new ideas, the challenge to do things better, to do more, a “success factor”.
+It works for you, it does not intend to judge you.
+It is a gift.
+It is a “success factor”.
 You start something, you face something new or you struggle to keep up.
 Friendly criticism is then a spring of courage, steering and energy.
 Without it you are in the dark.
 You feed on it to go on and keep on track.
-You count on it to know what to expect, without bad surprises.
+You count on it to find out what to expect, without bad surprises.
 The mirror held to you by trusted ones improves you life.
 Quality life is nourished with friendly criticism.

 Do not interrupt.
-Listen!
-Ask questions but do not argue or defend yourself.
+Listen from the beginning to the end!
+Ask questions, more detail, but do not argue or defend yourself.
+Ask for advice and more explanation; that will not prevent you to decide.
 Pride is misplaced here.
 No need to be humble but at least try to be.
 Open your heart.
-If some observation surprises you give it time to sink in.
+Let show your doubts.
+If some observation surprises you, give it time to sink in.
 Thank for the advice and encourage it.
-Count with this resource and keep it alive.
-You need a mirror as much as you need time, money or skill.
+Count with this precious resource and keep it alive.
+You need a friendly mirror as much as you need time, money or skill.
 Ask for more.

-Friendly criticism allows sincerity on both sides and counts on it.
 This is a friend, a parent who does not let you down, alone.
 Warning from friends is the best friend you will ever have.
 In your inner circle, is a necessity like the salt in your food, a condition of progress and mutual protection from harm.
-If those close to you cannot tell you when something is not right, trouble is close ahead.
+If those close to you cannot tell you when something is not right, trouble is near.
 Warning and counselling each other creates an environment of mutual trust and security, even if you feel uneasy at times.

 *

-There is a number of inferior things you can do when you are criticised:
+There is a number of inferior things you can do when you whenever you are criticised, but particularly when the critique comes from friends:

-You can avoid listening and keep evading the occasions when you expect critique.
+You can avoid listening and keep busy, evading the occasions when you expect critique.

-You can reject criticism from the first words, saying in advance that you know it to be unjust, untimely or false.
+You can reject criticism from the first words, saying in advance that you know it to be unjust, untimely or mistaken.

 You can grow angry and show that you cannot bear critique; it makes you feel threatened and insecure - weak character.

-You can attack the one criticising you saying that they are to be criticised, not you.
-You can accuse them that they want to hurt you.
+You can attack the one criticising you, saying that they are to be criticised, not you.
+You can reproach them that they hurt you.

 It is particularly pathetic to take critique personally when what is criticised is ideas, explanations and ways of doing things.

-I this way you can be certain to win nothing but iritation from critique; everybody will know which is your sore finger, enemies to better hit on it and friends to grow disgusted to pay the service they do you with being offensed and loosing your trust.
+In such ways you can be certain to obtain nothing but irritation from critique; everybody will know which is your sore finger, enemies to better hit on it and friends to grow disgusted to pay the delicate service they do to you with being offended and loosing your trust.
+If you punish friendly critique, friends will give up criticising you.

 *

-Friendly criticism allows sincerity on both sides and counts on it.
 This is a friend, a parent who does not let you down, alone.
 Warning from friends is the best friend you will ever have.
 In your inner circle, is a necessity like the salt in your food, a condition of progress and mutual protection from harm.
-If those close to you cannot tell you when something is not right, trouble is close ahead.
+If those close to you cannot tell you when something is not right, trouble is near.
 Warning and counselling each other creates an environment of mutual trust and security, even if you feel uneasy at times.

 *

-There is a number of inferior things you can do when you are criticised:
+There is a number of inferior things you can do when you whenever you are criticised, but particularly when the critique comes from friends:

-You can avoid listening and keep evading the occasions when you expect critique.
+You can avoid listening and keep busy, evading the occasions when you expect critique.

-You can reject criticism from the first words, saying in advance that you know it to be unjust, untimely or false.
+You can reject criticism from the first words, saying in advance that you know it to be unjust, untimely or mistaken.

 You can grow angry and show that you cannot bear critique; it makes you feel threatened and insecure - weak character.

-You can attack the one criticising you saying that they are to be criticised, not you.
-You can accuse them that they want to hurt you.
+You can attack the one criticising you, saying that they are to be criticised, not you.
+You can reproach them that they hurt you.

 It is particularly pathetic to take critique personally when what is criticised is ideas, explanations and ways of doing things.

-I this way you can be certain to win nothing but iritation from critique; everybody will know which is your sore finger, enemies to better hit on it and friends to grow disgusted to pay the service they do you with being offensed and loosing your trust.
+In such ways you can be certain to obtain nothing but irritation from critique; everybody will know which is your sore finger, enemies to better hit on it and friends to grow disgusted to pay the delicate service they do to you with being offended and loosing your trust.
+If you punish friendly critique, friends will give up criticising you.

 *